 Once climbing, tight bends force a reduction in speed, which allows a better appreciation of the forest the road passes through.
 Towards the top of the climb, a small lookout on the east side of the road, with limited parking, provides good views over the coastal plains and the plateau escarpment.

 When the plateau's top is reached, the road flattens out and winds through low sub-alpine landscapes vastly different from the country down below.
 You really feel like you're in another world, and climatically speaking, you are.
 A short side road leads to Pine Lake - apart from the the lake there is a half hour walk trail featuring pencil pines, which are unique to Tasmania.

 A few kilometres beyond Pine Lake, another lookout (really just a bit of parking space beside the road) reveals the expanse of Australia's second largest natural freshwater lake - Great Lake.
-After a short descent the road deteriorates to pot-holed gravel and follows this high altitute lake for the next 40km or so, and can be used as a direct route to Lake St Clare or the southern parts of the state.
+After a short descent the road follows this high altitude lake for the next 40km or so, and can be used as a direct route to Lake St Clare or the southern parts of the state.
 If you continue this way you'll see a unique part of Tasmania which most visitors miss.
 Alternatively, the lookout over Great Lake is a suitable spot to turn around and return to Deloraine.
 The descent off the plateau is a different experience to the climb, and possibly even more enjoyable.